 The name suggests, as many others do, that a biblical figure is buried here…yet there is no grave inside.
 Instead, visitors to the Tomb of Zechariah are actually viewing a cenotaph—a tomb or monument which commemorates an individual who is buried elsewhere.
 Adorned with Ionic-style pillars and an Egyptian pyramid as the cornice, the tomb is a popular stopping point for those passing through the valley.

 In 1989, archaeologists uncovered a complex of large rock-hewn tombs at the juncture of the Kidron and Hinnom Valleys, near the village of Silwan.
 Further excavation of the tombs revealed a wealth of artifacts, including potsherds, glass vessels, and oil lamps, used up until the end of the Second Temple Period.
-The tombs, collectively known as the Akeldama Tombs, are part of an extensive Jewish burial ground, and are associated with the account of Judas Iscariot’s purchase of the land with the blood money paid to him for betraying Jesus, and the site of his subsequent death.
+The tombs, collectively known as the Akeldama (Field of Blood) Tombs, are part of an extensive burial ground believed to have been purchased by Jewish leaders with the 30 pieces of silver Judas received for betraying Jesus and returned when He was condemned to death.
+It is also believed to be the place where Judas subsequently hanged himself.

 Traveling the Kidron Valley is a great way to experience Jerusalem from a unique vantage point, and definitely a trek to make in the afternoon on a sunny day.
 From the Old City, it’s about a 15-minute walk to the Garden of Gethsemane.
 For a more panoramic view, you can see the valley from the Old City wall or atop the Mount of Olives.